User-Centric Requirements Prioritization in mHealth Applications: Insights from a Discrete Choice Experiment: Discussion

 \textbf{Coping mechanism.} Patients must continually develop strategies to maintain their physical, emotional, and spiritual health due to the long-lasting nature of chronic disease \cite{bussing2010adaptive}, making coping with the disease an ongoing process.
 Some individuals cope by ignoring distressing situations through avoidance and denial, while others use positive strategies to alleviate stress and restore normal functioning \cite{folkman1980analysis}.
 Coping strategies affect consumers' beliefs about new technology, which subsequently mediate the impact of these strategies on their attitude towards adoption \cite{cui2009consumers}.
-In this research, the coping strategies shaped the preferences of the participants regarding the adaptation design.
-For individuals with positive coping styles, the design should enable collaboration by incorporating caregiver involvement, such as shared access to health data and communication tools, while also offering customization settings to provide greater control over app functionality.
-Conversely, for those with negative coping styles, the focus should be on simplicity and stability, with infrequent changes and small-scale adaptations to maintain familiarity and minimize disruptions (See Figure \ref{fig:tradeoff}).
-Caregiver integration should be optional, respecting their preference for independent usage, while subtle prompts and non-intrusive notifications can gently encourage engagement.
+Our findings suggest that coping strategies shape users’ preferences for adaptation design.
+For individuals with positive coping styles, adaptive mHealth designs can benefit from supporting collaboration through caregiver involvement, such as shared access to health data and communication tools, while also providing customization options that improve user control over app functionality.
+In contrast, the observed preferences of individuals with negative coping styles indicate a stronger need for simplicity and stability, favoring infrequent and small-scale adaptations that preserve familiarity and minimize disruption (see Figure~\ref{fig:tradeoff}).
+These patterns suggest that caregiver integration should remain optional, respecting preferences for independent use, while subtle prompts and non-intrusive notifications may help encourage engagement without imposing additional burden.